openwallet-foundation/owl-akrida/docs/QUICKSTART.md

 MEDIATION_URL=http://mediator:3000?c_i=eyJAdHlwZSI6ICJkaWQ6c292OkJ6Q2JzTlloTXJqSGlxWkRUVUFTSGc7c3BlYy9jb25uZWN0aW9ucy8xLjAvaW52aXRhdGlvbiIsICJAaWQiOiAiY2E2ZGNkNjEtNmRmZC00Zjk3LTg5MzktZDRlMThkNGRjYzI5IiwgInJlY2lwaWVudEtleXMiOiBbIjhzaWY5YTVTazR4QzFCYnhxYnNZZVJnTGN2WFNqZFF4UjFldnpKMjloQk1mIl0sICJsYWJlbCI6ICJNZWRpYXRvciAoQWRtaW4pIiwgInNlcnZpY2VFbmRwb2ludCI6ICJodHRwOi8vbWVkaWF0b3I6MzAwMCJ9
 ```

 Now we will need to restart the services for the .env file to update the Locust environment.
 Doing a simple docker-compose restart will not reload the .env file.
-We can call the following to restart the services.
+We can CTRL-C the up command and run up again, or we can call the following to restart the services.
 When calling the docker-compose down, do not include the -v flag, as this will remove the volumes with the issuer and mediator settings.

 ```
 docker-compose -f docker-compose.demo.yml down